Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-extensibility.md

 [sidenote]

 Contrary to what one might assume, neither hard forks, nor soft forks are intended to _actually fork_ the blockchain.
-The word “fork” indicates the change of the protocol rules that _potentially_ may lead to an undesireable fork of the blockchain.
+The word “fork” indicates the change of the protocol rules that _potentially_ may lead to an undesirable fork of the blockchain.
 While hard forks require careful coordination of all users, soft forks require careful coordination of block signers only.

 [/sidenote]